 What is hemp?

-Hemp, also known as industrial hemp, comes from the Sativa L plant.
-Hemp is grown in temperate zones from seed and can reach a height of up to 16 feet in height when it is fully grown.
+Hemp, also known as industrial hemp, is a type of Cannabis Sativa.
+Hemp is grown in temperate zones from seed and can reach heights of up to 16 feet it is fully grown.
 The aromatic plant is cultivated for its fibre, seeds, and leaves.
 The fibre is obtained through a series of processes.

-Hemp leaves are flowing with natural healing compounds.
-Hemp leaves also boast a multitude of nutritional benefits.
-Hemp leaves are a superfood.
-Raw hemp leaves contain healing antioxidants like polyphenols which repairs skin damage and protects against ageing.
-As well as this, the leaves are rich in omega 3 and fatty acids.
+Hemp is rich in omega 3 and fatty acids.
 Hemp essential oils are also made from steaming and pressing hemp leaves.
-The therapeutic properties of aromatic oil mean it is in high demand.
+The properties of aromatic oil mean it is in high demand.

 What is CBD?